 This is another review of the Richard III Visitor Centre in Leicester, and is refreshing because the only criticism is about the coffee!
 (About which I cannot comment.)
 Nor are there are any of the usual orchestrated Tudor lies about Richard.
-Not one of the wearisome old chestnuts makes an appearance, even the ‘princes’ in the Tower.
-This is indeed refreshing, and I hope is the precursor of more properly balanced and well reported articles, both about the Visitor Centre and Richard himself.
-There are some good photographs too.
+Not one of the wearisome old chestnuts makes an appearance, even the ‘princes’ in the Tower.… Continue reading Some refreshing omissions . . . .